abhishektha/dissertation/content/01Motivation.md

 While robotic missions can perform many of the scientific aspects of planetary exploration, human exploration still plays a key role in planetary mission success [@Drake2010].

 Spacesuits are designed to both provide life support and help protect the astronaut during activities conduced outside a space habitat, known as extravehicular activity (EVA).
-EVA is an important consideration of planetary exploration, allowing astronauts to perform scientific experiments, collect geological samples, perform habitat maintanence, and construct infrastructure.
+EVA is an important consideration of planetary exploration, allowing astronauts to perform scientific experiments, collect geological samples, perform habitat maintenance, and construct infrastructure.
 During EVA, astronauts are subject to many physiological and environment factors, including reduced gravity loading, dust, radiation, and extreme environment temperatures.
 In addition, the lack of atmosphere does not provide life support.
 Therefore, an EVA spacesuit's primary design objectives are to protect its operator from the environment and allow them to perform EVA tasks.